 by Margie Nichols, Ph.D.
 Five decades of interaction between “mainstream” and LGBTQ subcultures made Facebook’s much-publicized profile change inevitable.
 READ MARGIE’S NEW BLOG HERE: “HOW WE ARRIVED AT 50 SHADES OF GENDER OPTIONS ON FACEBOOK”

-Recent published reports woefully miss the mark with regard to treatment pertaining to transgender and gender-nonconforming children.
-Read Margie’s latest GoodTherapy.org blog here: http://www.goodtherapy.org/blog/phony-debate-about-transgender-and-gender-nonconforming-youth-0306144
+By Margie Nichols Ph.
+D. Recent published reports woefully miss the mark with regard to treatment pertaining to transgender and gender-nonconforming children.
+Read Margie’s latest GoodTherapy.org blog here: https://www.goodtherapy.org/blog/phony-debate-about-transgender-and-gender-nonconforming-youth-0306144

 by Margie Nichols, Ph.D.
 The neatly categorized notions most people apply to sexual orientation, expression, and gender identity may not be inclusive enough.
 Read the full blog, published on GoodTherapy.org, here!